Concept | Batch deployment¶

 The API Deployer is used to deploy real-time API services to an API node (as will be done in the Real-time APIs course).

-If your architecture has a single Design or Automation node, the Project Deployer can be part of this DSS node itself—a local Deployer.
+If your architecture has a single Design or Automation node, the Project Deployer can be part of this Dataiku node itself—a local Deployer.
 In that case, no additional setup is required.
 It comes pre-configured.

 If your infrastructure includes multiple Design and/or Automation nodes, a separate node can act as the centralized Deployer for all Design and Automation nodes.
 This is a standalone or remote Deployer.

-Your instance administrator will also need to follow the product documentation to set up the infrastructure that enables these nodes to “talk” to each other.
+Your instance administrator will also need to follow the reference documentation to set up the infrastructure that enables these nodes to “talk” to each other.
 As someone just focused on deploying, we’ll consider this task already completed.

 The component that we do need to concern ourselves with is the project bundle being deployed.